 Australia is a popular secondary education destination for international students.
-Not only does Australia offer quality, internationally recognised education, it also provides a safe, comfortable and multicultural environment.
+In addition to providing high-quality, internationally recognised education, Australia also provides a safe, comfortable and multicultural environment.
 An Australian education aims to provide students with the skills for future study and employment anywhere in the world.

 Average tuition costs